Fly ash equipment near some piles of stone.

 Reduced water usage

-Fly ash particles possess a spherical shape, which can increase cement’s workability and reduce water demand.
+Fly ash particles possess a spherical shape, increasing cement’s workability and reducing water demand.
 Recently, innovative technologies have been developed to replace more than 50% of cement with pure fly ash.
 For example, fly ash has replaced 70% of the cement used at the Ghatghar dam project in India via roller-compacted concrete (RCC)

 Low degradation of natural resources

 Byproducts of pulverized coal combustion, like fly ash, are commonly used in landfills.
 This can lead to the degradation of land, water, and other natural resources.
-Recycling fly ash for construction purposes can eliminate the degradation of these natural resources.
+Recycling fly ash for construction can eliminate this natural resource degradation.

 No carbon footprint